espanido

 One more thing to note is that the week in Spanish-speaking countries typically starts on Monday, unlike in some English-speaking countries where it starts on Sunday.

-How to write the months
+How to write the months in Spanish

 Months in Spanish follow specific capitalization rules which differ from English.
 In English, months are always capitalized, such as January and February.
 In Spanish, months are not capitalized unless they begin a sentence.
 For example, you would write enero for January and febrero for February.